Suncorp Group: Recent events

-During a retail banking review in 2007, Suncorp determined its credit card portfolio was a non-core asset and entered into talks to sell its 100,000 card/$230 million credit-card portfolio to Citibank.
+During a retail banking review in 2007, Suncorp determined that its credit card portfolio was a non-core asset and entered into talks to sell its 100,000 card/$230 million credit-card portfolio to Citibank.
 Citibank now handles the operational aspects of credit whilst the Suncorp brand remains on the cards and Suncorp continues to provide customer interaction.

 As of 2007, Suncorp had assets of over A$95 billion, over 9 million customers, and over 16,000 staff.
 Suncorp operated 232 retail and business banking outlets, predominantly in Queensland.
 GIO operated 34 agencies in NSW and Victoria.
 An additional 157 retail branches and services centres were added with the Promina acquisition.

 In June 2013, Goldman Sachs's Special Situations Group, the proprietary investment unit of the investment bank, purchased some of Suncorp Group Ltd.'s loans for about US$863 million.
 In the summer of 2013 as European lenders were divesting their loans portfolios, in Australia, hedge funds and investment banks were buying them.
 In 2013, distressed-debt investors, seeking investment opportunities in Asia, particularly in Australia, acquired discounted bonds or bank loans of companies facing distressed debt, with the potential of profitable returns if the companies' performance or their debt-linked assets improves.
 In 2013 Australia was one of the biggest markets for distressed-debt investors in Asia.

-Suncorp has been granted a MySuper authority, enabling it to continue to receive default superannuation contribution from 1 Jan 2014.

 Suncorp Business Services appointed its new CEO, Matt Pancino, on 13 June 2014.
 Pancino formerly worked as the Chief Information Officer for the group.
 Suncorp was inducted into the Queensland Business Leaders Hall of Fame in 2016.

+In 2020, Suncorp admitted to wage theft dating back to 2014.
+In June 2023, it was announced that remediation of the theft amounted a total $32 million in wages, misappropriated from 15,800 staff.

+Suncorp has been granted a MySuper authority, enabling it to continue to receive default superannuation contribution from 1 January 2014.

 Business interests

 Suncorp covers nearly all areas in wealth and banking, including life insurance, general insurance, commercial insurance, Compulsory Third Party (CTP), banking, finance, superannuation agricultural banking and business banking, the notable exception being health insurance.
 It is the largest banking and insurance corporation headquartered in Brisbane.

-Suncorp is the parent company of insurance company GIO, which is mainly used as a general insurance company representing Suncorp outside Queensland, offering similar products to the Suncorp branded insurance product in Queensland.

 Suncorp trades under a number of brands, including AAMI, Apia, Shannons, InsureMyRide, Vero, Terri Scheer, Bingle, CIL and Tyndall insurance brands in Australia, and Vero, Asteron, Guardian Trust, Tyndall, Vero Liability, AA Insurance, SIS, CMV/AXIOM and Autosure brands in New Zealand.
-These assets were acquired with the Promina Group in 2007.
+Those assets were acquired with the Promina Group in 2007.
 Tal Australia purchased Asteron Australia from Suncorp in December 2018.